 Universal Input Attributes

 Most input types above can be modified by a set of common attributes, which help in configuring the basic behavior and presentation of the input fields.
-The only type
+The only type without these universal attributes is header, which has its own unique set of attributes focused on display rather than interaction.

 default